Kirakira, Solomon Islands: Health care

-There is a small 30-bed hospital in KiraKira.
-There is only one full-time government-employed doctor based at the hospital who is supported by a team of about 40 dedicated nursing staff.
+There is a small 30-bed hospital in Kirakira.
+There is only one full-time government-employed doctor based at the hospital, who is supported by a team of about 40 nursing staff.
 There are two staff on a 2-year exchange program from Japan, that includes a registered nurse and a physiotherapist.
-With very limited resources, the hospital provides very effective health care to the community.
+With very limited resources, the hospital provides effective health care to the community.
 Children have access to a comprehensive immunisation schedule and there are midwives who provide antenatal care and assist with deliveries.
-There is the capacity to manage infectious diseases such as TB and malaria, which are common in KiraKira, with access to the appropriate medications to treat these infectious illnesses.
+There is the capacity to manage infectious diseases such as tuberculosis and malaria, which are common in Kirakira, with access to the appropriate medications to treat these infectious illnesses.
 Malaria remains an endemic problem.
 Over the summer of 2013/2014, approximately 75% of confirmed malaria cases were due to Plasmodium vivax and 25% of cases were due to the more dangerous Plasmodium falciparum.

-The hospital does have plain radiography and an ultrasound machine and there is access to a very limited number of blood tests.
+The hospital does have simple radiography, an ultrasound machine and a limited number of blood tests.
 The hospital's pharmacy has good supplies of antibiotics, anti-malarials and a limited supply of analgesics and cardiorespiratory medications.
 There are oxygen cylinders.
 Ketamine sedation is available and allows for the doctor on the island to do a range of minor procedures such as drainage of abscesses and setting of simple fractures.
 There is an operating theatre.
 Complex cases are referred to the National Referral Hospital in Honiara and can be transported on one of the commercial flights that leaves the island each week.
-Patients who present for care will often have been bought by their family for a medical consultation after trekking for two or three days to see the doctor.
+Patients who present for care will often be brought by their families for a medical consultation after trekking for two or three days.
 The most common cause of trauma in Kirakira is falling from a coconut tree.
-From a young age, children and men climb coconut trees to try and harvest a few coconuts or simply because they are thirsty and would like a drink.
-They are often 5 or 6 metres above the ground and when they fall it is the cause of many broken bones.